Abdullah-Zafarr/Frontend-UI/README.md

 ---

 ## 📂 Repository Structure
-Your code is organized to minimize the time between idea and execution:
+Code is organized to minimize the time between idea and execution:

 ```bash
 Frontend-UI/